top of page

 The tradition of having a daily shower – and the mentality that it's needed.

 Many of us have erroneously grown up being told we need a daily shower to be "clean".
-From the time we were babies, we've been taught to have nightly baths in order to "calm down" before bedtime, as this would help us sleep better.
+From the time we were babies, we've been taught to have nightly baths to "calm down" before bedtime, as this would help us sleep better.

 Showering daily hurts our bodies.
 It has been proven ineffective and hurts us in the long run.
 Washing using soap and harsh shampoos strips away the body's natural oils – the most protective cover for our largest organ: the skin.